Skip to main content

 Of course, we’re not saying that everyone who consumes porn will participate in the acts mentioned above.
 Even still, scenarios like these are more common because it’s what consumers have seen normalized and glamorized in porn.

 What’s also harmful is how, in porn, consumers don’t see performers suffer the consequences of the kind of sex portrayed.
-In videos, no one is portrayed as contracting sexually transmitted infections, there are no unplanned pregnancies (unless that’s part of the plot), no skin tearing or bruises—really no emotional, mental, physical trauma or repercussions displayed at all.
+In videos, no one is portrayed as contracting sexually transmitted infections, there are no unplanned pregnancies (unless that’s part of the plot), no skin tearing or bruises—really no emotional, mental, or physical trauma or repercussions displayed at all.
 But is that realistic?

 Store - General